 The Federal Quota Program is a system through which specialized materials including textbooks, aids and other learning materials are distributed free to eligible students in educational settings with visual impairments and blindness.
 The Quota program is the result of the "Act to Promote the Education of the Blind" passed by the United States Congress in 1879.
 The Act named the American Printing House for the Blind (APH) as the national central source of these educational materials.

-Parental permission is required in order for a student’s information to be reported to the census.
+Parental permission is required for a student’s information to be reported to the census.
 If given, and eligible, the following information will be reported.

 - Date of birth

 - School system or agency in which student is enrolled

 - Grade Placement

 - Measurement of vision in left eye

 PaTTAN does not collect parent permission forms.
 Any audit completed by APH would require the LEA or agency to provide proof of that document.

 Pennsylvania FQ Parent Permission (English)

 Pennsylvania FQ Parent Permission (Spanish)

 All APH materials obtained through Federal Quota funds are the property of the Pennsylvania Department of Education and are loaned for use by eligible students.
 It is a district or agency's responsibility to: